Patel warns of Russian threat to UK amid tensions over Ukraine

 The Home Secretary said work is taking place to prepare for possible cyberattacks or other hostile activity.

-The Government is stepping up preparations for a possible Russian cyberattack and other hostile activity amid heightened tensions over Ukraine, Home Secretary Priti Patel said.
+The government is stepping up preparations for a possible Russian cyberattack and other hostile activity amid heightened tensions over Ukraine, Priti Patel said.

-Speaking to reporters, she said that even before the current crisis the warning lights had been “flashing red … for years and years”.
+Speaking to reporters, the home secretary said that even before the current crisis the warning lights had been “flashing red … for years and years”.

 “Look at Salisbury, look at the cyberattacks, you know, just look at attempts to interfere in our democracy, etc, etc. These are all live issues for us, and they are every single day,” she said.